 Some Royal Canin prescription pet foods do contain animal by-products.
 From to time, our clients ask us about that.

 It’s worth noting, though, that the by-products used by Royal Canin aren’t wings or beaks.

 Rather, the animal by-products are elements such as hearts and livers, which can help your pet get the right nutritional balance — such as in a high-protein diet.

 If you have questions or want to discuss how to get a prescription, call us at 303-688-3757.

 Hills Prescription Cat Foods and Dog Foods

-While our veterinarians typically recommend the Royal Canin Veterinary Diet for pets with special needs, many of our clients have switched to our clinic from other vets who carried the Hills Prescription Diet.
+However, many of our clients have switched to our clinic from other vets who carried the Hills Prescription Diet.